 CONFLICT-ACTIVE PHASE: The bone tissue loss (osteolysis) that takes place during the conflict-active phase of a self-devaluation conflict also involves the bone marrow, resulting in anemia (low red blood cell count), leucopenia (low white blood cell count), and thrombocytopenia (low platelet count).
 During conflict activity, the hemoglobin (Hb) and hematocrit (Hct) values are also low (the hematocrit is the quotient of the erythrocyte volume over the total blood serum).
+“Thalassemia” and “sickle cell anemia” are types of anemia showing a low hemoglobin level and a low red blood cell count.
 The loss of bone marrow (panmyelophthisis) has an effect on the whole blood cell production system, even if the DHS affects only a particular site (localized self-devaluation conflict).
 The reason for this is most likely that in newborns all bones still have an active marrow (adult bone marrow is found only in the flat bones).
-NOTE: Severe anemia may require blood transfusion.
+NOTE: Severe anemia may require a blood transfusion.

-Because of the decreased number of platelets there is a tendency to bruise and bleed more easily (see also thrombocytopenia related to the spleen).
-Internal bleeding, for example, bleeding stomach ulcers, intestinal bleeding, or uterine bleeding that occur in the healing phase of the corresponding conflict could lead to serious complications with a concurrent self-devaluation conflict, which is oftentimes triggered by the diagnosis (colon cancer, uterus cancer).
-CAUTION: Without a sufficient knowledge of GNM, rushing into “clearing” conflicts as it is practiced by some alternative modalities could have grave consequences.
+Because of the decreased number of platelets, there is a tendency to bruise and bleed more easily (see also thrombocytopenia related to the spleen).
+With a concurrent self-devaluation conflict, internal bleeding, for example, bleeding stomach ulcers, intestinal bleeding, or uterine bleeding, could lead to serious complications.
+The self-devaluation conflict is oftentimes triggered by the diagnosis (colon cancer, uterus cancer).

 HEALING PHASE: In the healing phase, the restoration of the bone marrow occurs parallel to the reconstruction of the bone.
 The resumption of the blood cell production (hematopoiesis) proceeds in four phases: